E-CIGARETTES AND LIQUID NICOTINE

-Poison control centers began receiving calls about e-cigarettes and liquid nicotine products in 2011, which coincides with the initial period where these products reached the US market.
+Poison Centers began receiving calls about e-cigarettes and liquid nicotine products in 2011, which coincides with the initial period where these products reached the U.S. market.
 These products often contain a greater concentration of nicotine, a stimulant, than other nicotine/tobacco products on the market.
 Some children and toddlers who come in contact with e-cigarette devices or liquid nicotine have become very ill; some even requiring emergency department visits with nausea and vomiting being the most significant symptoms.

-As of June, poison control centers have managed 1,441 exposure cases about e-cigarette devices and liquid nicotine in 2018.
-For more information on how poison control center data is collected, please click here.
+As of January 31, 2024, Poison Centers have managed 48,061 exposure cases about e-cigarette devices and liquid nicotine.
+For more information on how Poison Center data is collected, please click here.

 FOR THE MEDIA:

 Please cite this data as “National Poison Data System, America's Poison Centers.”
 Any and all print, digital, social, or visual media using this data must include the: “You can reach your local Poison Center by calling the Poison Help line: 1-800-222-1222.
 To save the number in your mobile phone, text POISON to 301-597-7137.”
 Email [email protected] or call 703-894-1863 for more information, questions, or to submit request data.

 For more safety information, visit the E-Cigarette and Liquid Nicotine Exposures prevention page.